 Promote Higher Margin Products or Services

-If you are selling a lot of products that have low margins, you might want to consider if there are higher margin products that you could promote.
-Increasing the sales of higher margin products/services will improve your bottom line and give you more cash to tackle debt relief efforts.
-Promoting higher margin products /services is unlikely to upset your existing customers or your creditors.
-It my even bring in new customers.
+Consider what products you could add to your line that have higher margins than the products you currently offer.
+Increasing the sales of higher margin products or services will improve your bottom line and give you more cash to tackle debt relief efforts.
+Promoting higher margin products and services is unlikely to upset your existing customers or your creditors, and it may even bring in additional customers.

-Let’s look at four possible items you can negotiate to get relief from your trade partners.
+Here are the four best items you can negotiate to get relief from your trade partners:

 Adjust Payment Due Dates

-Keep in mind, your creditors and trade partners have a very real stake in your business’s ability to avoid a default.
-If a payment due date is creating a cash flow problem that causes strains on your business, they would probably rather change the payment date than not receive a payment at all.
+Your creditors and trade partners have a very real stake in your business’s ability to avoid a default.
+If a payment due date is creating a cash flow problem that causes a strain on your business, they would probably rather change the payment date than not receive a payment at all.

 Increase Repayment Terms

-How much time you have to repay a loan directly impacts the size of your regular payments.
-By extending the repayment terms, you can lower your regular payments.
-If you can get your creditors to agree to a longer repayment term, you may be well on your way to solving your business debt problem.
+The repayment term of your loan directly impacts the size of each payment.
+By extending the repayment terms, you can lower your monthly payment amount significantly.
+If you can get your creditors to agree to a longer repayment term, you may be well on your way to solving your debt problem.

-Note: While extending your repayment terms can help your cash flow in the short term, it might also increase your total cost of capital.
+However, while extending your repayment terms can help your cash flow in the short term, it may also increase your total cost of capital.
 That’s because you may end up paying interest on your business loan for a longer period of time.